Mixed-State Topology in Non-Hermitian Systems: EXPERIMENTAL feasibility

 \section{EXPERIMENTAL feasibility}

-In order to characterize the mixed-state topology, three steps need to be done.
-The first is to extract the eigenenergies and eigenstates of the NH systems, which can be achieved by following the method realized in our previously experimental implementation for the 2D and 3D systems \cite{PhysRevLett.131.260201,han_measuring_2024}, or the protocol proposed for high-dimensional systems \cite{s11433_025_2851_8,yang2025hyperspherelikenonabelianyangmonopole}.
-The second is at a specific (unknown) temperature to evolve the system to reach the thermal equilibrium state, which is then obtained by quantum state tomography; according to the obtained quantum information and the extracted eigenenergies and eigenstates, the Boltzmann weights can be derived.
-The final is to calculate all the thermal topological invariants according to the thus-obtained quantities.
+Characterizing the mixed-state topology requires three steps.
+First, the eigenenergies and eigenstates of the NH systems can be extracted using the method from our previous 2D/3D implementations \cite{PhysRevLett.131.260201,han_measuring_2024} or the protocols proposed for higher dimensions \cite{s11433_025_2851_8,yang2025hyperspherelikenonabelianyangmonopole}.
+Second, at a specific (unknown) temperature, the system is evolved to the thermal equilibrium, and the thermal state is reconstructed via quantum state tomography.
+The Boltzmann weights are then derived from the tomographic data combined with the extracted eigenenergies and eigenstates.
+Third, all the thermal topological invariants are computed from the the obtained quantities.